Skip to content

 Korean Visa Photo Requirements

-Korean visa photos use the same specifications as passport photos: 35 × 45 mm, white background, no glasses, neutral expression, JPEG under 500 KB.
+Korean visa photos use the same MOFA specifications as passport photos: 35 × 45 mm print size, plain uniform-white background, glare-free glasses (or none), neutral expression, no retouching, and a JPG of 200 KB or less for online submission.
 The same automated validation system processes both.
 A passport-compliant photo will pass visa requirements.
 The only variable: some consulates require photos from the last 3 months rather than 6.
 Check with your specific Korean embassy.

 Frequently Asked Questions

-What is the exact pixel size for a Korea passport photo?
+What is the exact pixel size for a South Korea passport photo?

-Can I wear glasses in a Korean passport photo?
+Can I wear glasses in a South Korea passport photo?

-What file format does the Korean passport application accept?
+What file format does the South Korean passport application accept?

-Can I take a Korean passport photo with my phone?
+Can I take a South Korea passport photo with my phone?

-Are Korean passport photo requirements the same as European ones?
+Are South Korean passport photo requirements the same as European ones?

-What happens if my Korean passport photo is rejected?
+What happens if my South Korea passport photo is rejected?

-The Korean Immigration Service portal flags the specific issue: wrong dimensions, glasses detected, background not white, or head position outside tolerance.
+The Gov24 portal flags the specific issue — wrong dimensions, lens glare, retouching detected, background not white, head position outside the 32–36 mm window, or a stale EXIF date.
 Fix the flagged issue and re-submit.
+Because the check is automated, a corrected photo is usually accepted immediately.